d-holguin/RawRustServer/README.md

 # RustThreadPoolServer

-`RustThreadPoolServer` is a multi-threaded web server with session-based authentication and an in-memory database, built in Rust.
-It does not rely on any third-party libraries and uses only the standard library provided by Rust.
-This project, inspired by the example in [The Rust Programming Language book](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html), provides a minimal, yet fully-functional, web server.
-I use this project to deepen my understanding of Rust, its concurrency features, and the underlying principles of HTTP.
+`RustThreadPoolServer` is a multi-threaded web server built in Rust, featuring session-based authentication, an in-memory database, wildcard image support, and a `Galactic Bounty Hunter` theme.
+Using only the Rust standard library and no third-party dependencies, this project serves as a hands-on exploration of Rust's concurrency features and HTTP principles.
 ## Table of Contents
 - [RustThreadPoolServer](#rustthreadpoolserver)
 - [Usage](#usage)
 - [ThreadPool](#threadpool)
 - [Error Handling](#error-handling)
 - [SimpleDB](#database)

 ## Usage
-In this extended example, we construct a web server that implements session-based authentication, routing, and an in-memory database.
-To achieve this, we create a Router object and add several routes each with corresponding handler functions.
-Upon a successful login attempt in PostLoginHandler, a new session is created and stored in the database, and the client is issued a cookie containing the session ID.
-On subsequent requests, the HomeHandler checks the session status.
-If the session is authenticated, it serves the homepage; otherwise, it redirects the client to the login page.

 ![Usage Example](https://github.com/d-holguin/RustThreadPoolServer/blob/main/example/usage-example.gif)
 ```rust
 fn main() {